 Have you ever had a bilingual coordinator or director relay the following sentence to you?

 Granted, this could be what some teachers or coordinators say to assistants who don’t bend over backward to do anything they ask or are not extroverted actors instead of polite, professional, introverted teachers who mainly strive to be good ambassadors of both their home country and native language.
-Everyone’s experience and tolerance in the Spanish public school system are different so I digress.
+Everyone’s experience in and tolerance of the Spanish public school system are different so I digress.

 Staying in the Same Province at the Same School